-LRN is a "simple-number solution" because only one number (i.e. the number dialed by the calling party) is used to identify the customer in the serving switch.
+LRN is a "simple-number solution" because only one number, i.e. the number dialed by the calling party, is used to identify the customer in the serving switch.
 Each switch has one network address -- the location routing number.

-The FNPSG established the following four subcommittee to begin the long processes of evaluating LRN in Florida.
+The FNPSG established four subcommittees to begin the long process of evaluating LRN in Florida.
+They are the Legal

-- 1. Legal Subcommittee

-- 2. Operational Subcommittee

-- 3. Requirements Subcommittee

-- 4. Service Management System Subcommittee
+Subcommittee, Operational Subcommittee, Requirements Subcommittee and the Service Management System Subcommittee.